bdekoz/cartofreako/index.md

 `generate-geometry-projections`, `generate-graticules-projections`,
 `generate-earth-projections`, and `generate-water-projections`.
 Each generic family target includes Cahill-Keyes plus AuthaGraph, Myriahedral, Star-X, and Voronoi.
-Each generator accepts a projection name on its command line and reopens its SVG to validate the view box, required layers, path structure, and finite numeric output.
+The four whole-map generators accept a projection name on their command line.
+Every generator reopens its SVG to validate the view box, required layers, path structure, and finite numeric output.

+### Generated artifact previews

 | Projection | Geometry | Graticules | Earth | Water |
 | --- | --- | --- | --- | --- |